detocs/detocs/docs/index.md

 ![The DETOCS settings tab](images/tab_settings.png)

 This tab is currently just used to control a couple of client-side settings.
+These settings only apply in the current browser, so feel free to adjust them to your personal preference.

-Reverse the order of the player or commentator fields to whatever feels more natural.
+* **Reverse player order**/**Reverse commentator order**: Reverse the order of the player or commentator fields in the UI.
+Set this to whatever feels more intuitive.
+* **Enable video thumbnails**: Causes video clips to play when you hover over the thumbnail.
+This has the potential to cause frame drops if you're viewing DETOCS on the same computer where OBS is running, so it's disabled by default.

+### Tips

+* You can zoom the UI in and out to whatever size you want!
+Just use `CTRL` `+` or `CTRL` `-` like any other web page.
+The default size is a little on the large side for accessibility reasons; personally I usually use DETOCS at 90% scale.

 ## API Control